 European-supported project “Darklight” shows how basic research can have an impact at several levels, including the general public, if properly communicated

 The relationship between publicly funded basic research and its wider impact on society is important.
 How this happens in practice is less obvious than in the case of applied research, where the goal of the project is more practical and its results easier to identify.
 To make an example, the utility of a research project on HIV vaccines is immediately obvious both to specialists and the general public, while that of a project to map the large-scale distribution of galaxies in our Universe or to look for the Higgs Boson is more subtle and indirect, yet possibly equally relevant.
-Basic research has in general more sophisticated and usually long-term consequences, which require different levels of communication and thus a well thought-out communication plan, to be properly appreciated.
+Basic research has, in general, more sophisticated and usually long-term consequences, which require different levels of communication and thus a well-thought-out communication plan, to be properly appreciated.

 “Darklight” is one such endeavour.
 A 5-year project led by Professor Luigi Guzzo at the University of Milan and the National Institute for Astrophysics in Italy, it is supported by an advanced grant of €1.7m by the European Research Council (ERC).
 Its aims are to build maps of galaxies to describe the large-scale structure of the Universe and to develop the mathematical tools to interpret them.
-The final goal is to provide a key contribution to the quest for understanding the nature of the mysterious “dark matter” and “dark energy” that seem to permeate the Universe, i.e. what represent the current key open questions in cosmology.
+The final goal is to provide a key contribution to the quest for understanding the nature of the mysterious “dark matter” and “dark energy” that seems to permeate the Universe, i.e. what represent the current key open questions in cosmology.
 The plain deliverables are thus not a new vaccine or a new engine or an electronic device, but simply the increase of human knowledge.
 As such, the communication plan for such a project had to follow different routes, which can be divided into essentially 3 levels.

 The first communication level has been internal, i.e. focused on communication within the research group created with this grant.
 At its peak, the group involved about a dozen people, among staff, postdocs and students.
 The opportunity of having such a concentration of talent and skills, all focused on the same goals defined by Darklight, was unique.
 We had to properly support it, as to maximise its effectiveness.
 Periodic group meetings, weekly journal club discussions, personal discussions and tutoring were the tools through which these exchanges were fostered.
 In addition, 2 summer group retreats of a few days were organised during the first 3 years of the project, and a closing meeting will be held near its end in September 2017.